apache/cordova-coho/docs/tools-release-process.md

     v="$(grep '"version"' cordova-js/package.json | cut -d'"' -f4)"
     sed -i '' -E 's/"cordova-js":.*/"cordova-js"*: "'$v'",/' cordova-lib/cordova-lib/package.json

-Before creating the shrinkwrap on the cli, do the following so that the shrinkwrap will have the correct content.
+Before creating the shrinkwrap on the cli, do the following so that the shrinkwrap will have the correct content:

- * Publish any dependent modules (cordova-lib, cordova-js) to npm before creating a shrinkwrap of the parent (cordova-cli).
+Publish any dependent modules (cordova-lib, cordova-js) to npm before creating a shrinkwrap of the parent (cordova-cli).
 This enables the "from" field in the shrinkwrap to have the correct URL.
 And it prevents any of the submodule's devDependenies from appearing in a parent's shrinkwrap.
 If you have already packaged and published cordova-js, then you can omit that from the rest of the steps in this bullet level.
+Here are the steps to do that:

-    * First, commit everything in the dependent modules, tag, and push.
+First, commit everything in the dependent modules, tag, and push.

     # Commit:
     for l in cordova-lib/cordova-lib cordova-js; do ( cd $l; git add .; v="$(grep '"version"' package.json | cut -d'"' -f4)"; git commit -am "$JIRA Updated version and RELEASENOTES.md for release $v" ); done
     # Review commits: